 VAT reduction for the UK’s tourism and hospitality sector

-The government extension of the temporary reduced rate of 5% VAT for goods and services supplied by the tourism and hospitality sector will last until 30 September 2021.
-A 12.5% rate will apply for the subsequent six months until 31 March 2022.
+The government will extend the temporary reduced rate of 5% VAT for goods and services supplied by the tourism and hospitality sector until 30 September 2021.
+To help businesses manage the transition back to the standard 20% rate, a 12.5% rate will apply for the subsequent six months until 31 March 2022.

 Temporary Stamp Duty Land Tax (SDLT) cut